Four rules that businesses should adhere to when working with third-party vendors

 Rule 1: Be mindful of compliance obligations when collecting data

 Data collection and sharing with third-party vendors can be a risky endeavor, and companies must take the necessary steps to ensure compliance with applicable laws and regulations.
 Companies should understand which data they are collecting, why they are collecting it, and how it will be used.
+Incorporating real-time data management practices can help streamline these processes by allowing companies to update and manage data dynamically, ensuring that their procedures are always aligned with compliance requirements.
 It is also important that companies have procedures in place to protect user data and keep records of all data sharing activities with third parties.

 Companies should also be aware of their vendor's compliance obligations.
 Companies should ensure their vendors comply with any applicable laws and regulations related to data protection, privacy, or security.